papermerge/documentation/docs/authentication/oidc/keycloak.md

 our guide we will skip those parts.

 In first part of the guide we will add administrative user (superuser).
-Superuser has all permissions.
-Superuser is the most privileged user in {{ extra.project }}.
+Superuser has all permissions, in other words, superuser is the most privileged user in {{ extra.project }}.
 In second part of the guide we will add one non-superuser.

 ## Administrative User (Superuser)